ucfcs/Fall2020-Group44/frontend/README.md

 The frontend is authenticated through a redirect in Canvas.
 It is `<base url>/course/<courseId>?token=<jwt>`

-If you want to access the frontend locally you will need to navigate to `https://localhost:3000/course/<courseId>?token=<data of your choice>`
+If you want to access the frontend locally you will need to navigate to `http://localhost:5000/dev/mock_launch`.
+This enpoint will simulate a LTI launch

 ## Learn More